 Natural resources: cobalt, copper, limestone, hydropower and gold

-Elevation extremes: Lowest point - Lake Albert at 621m low, Highest point - Margherita Peak on Mountain Rwenzori at about 5,110m above sea level.
+Elevation extremes: Lowest point - Lake Albert at 621m, Highest point - Margherita Peak on Mountain Rwenzori at about 5,110m above sea level.